andrewjdyck/SaskOpenData.github.io/about/index.md

 ### Who are you, anyway?

 A community of citizens just like you.
 We are programmers, designers, data scientists, policy wonks, etc. who love working with data and see a bright future in this space for Saskatchewan.
-The project was started in 2011 by [Andrew J. Dyck][1] and is maintained with the support of [Eden Rohatensky][2] and [Graham Haines][3], who round out the Open Data Saskatchewan executive.
+The project was started in 2011 by [Andrew J. Dyck][1] and is maintained with the support of [Eden Rohatensky][2] and [Graham Haines][3], who round out the Open Data Saskatchewan executive advisory board.

  [1]: http://www.andrewdyck.com
  [2]: http://edenrohatensky.com/